dboland/minc/BUILD.md

 For this you need the OpenBSD 6.1.0 source code.
 You can get it yourself using cvs, but you can also use my copy (186Mb).
-Move this file to your 'minc-devel' directory and extract it there:
+Move this file to preferably the root of a disk drive and extract it there:

 https://minc.commandlinerevolution.nl/source/openbsd-master-6.1.0.zip